Arlington Stadium: 1990s

 The stadium eventually began to show its age and inadequacy, and the City of Arlington approved the construction of a new stadium for the Rangers.
-The last game was played in Arlington Stadium on October 3, 1993, resulting in a 4–1 win by the visiting Kansas City Royals, witnessed by 41,039 fans (it was also the final game in the career of Hall-of-Famer George Brett).
+The last game was played in Arlington Stadium on October 3, 1993, resulting in a 4–1 win by the visiting Kansas City Royals, witnessed by 41,039 fans (it was also the final game in the career of Hall-of-Famer George Brett, who recorded the last hit in the stadium with a ninth-inning single).
 Following the 1993 season, the Rangers moved to The Ballpark in Arlington, which was built nearby, and Arlington Stadium was demolished in 1994.
 The foul poles and home plate from Arlington Stadium were moved to the new ballpark, along with some of the bleachers.
 The bleachers were painted green, but their original blue color is occasionally visible in spots where the green paint has chipped.
-Home plate was inserted into place at the Ballpark in Arlington by Tom Schieffer (Texas Rangers tham president), Richard Greene (then mayor of Arlington), Tom Vandergriff (former mayor responsible for bringing the team to Arlington), and George W. Bush (then team part-owner; later Governor of Texas and President of the United States).
+Home plate was inserted into place at the Ballpark in Arlington by Tom Schieffer (Texas Rangers then president), Richard Greene (then mayor of Arlington), Tom Vandergriff (former mayor responsible for bringing the team to Arlington), and George W. Bush (then team part-owner; later Governor of Texas and President of the United States).

 The site of the old stadium is just west of the Arlington Convention Center and north of the youth ballpark.
 It was partially paved in 2001 to provide parking for the Convention Center, and Legends Way was built through the center of the site in 2007 to provide an access road to the new Cowboys Stadium.
 The road was renamed AT&T Way in 2013 along with the corporate renaming of Cowboys Stadium.
 About a quarter of the former stadium site remains unpaved and undeveloped as of 2019.

 Prior to the 2016 season, the original foul poles from Arlington Stadium were replaced at then-Globe Life Park in Arlington.

 As of 2022, part of the site has been redeveloped as part of the National Medal of Honor Museum.